How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 But the word "gun" is frequently absent when the CDC presents information on suicide prevention.

-A CDC factsheet published in 2018 on "Preventing Suicide" does not include the word "gun" or "firearm."
+A CDC fact sheet published in 2018 on "Preventing Suicide" does not include the word "gun" or "firearm."
 Instead, it advises people to "reduce access to lethal means among persons at risk of suicide."

-When the CDC's website lists the risk factors for suicide, it also does not include the word "gun."
+Where the CDC's website lists the risk factors for suicide, it also does not include the word "gun."
 It says instead "easy access to lethal methods."

 Internal texts exchanged between CDC suicide researchers show why a generic term like "lethal means" is preferred: It "is probably less likely to create issues compared to using the f-word," which is firearms.
 A phrase like "access to firearms" would "raise a few red flags."